-Community elder, luminary, and cranky pirate Bob Russell from the Neahtawanta Inn and Center isn't known by everyone, but he sure is known by a lot of us in the community, across the state and in the country.
-He's worked on hyper-local projects and he's worked on international projects, ranging from septage treatment plants to NGO communication networks.
+Community elder, luminary, and cranky pirate Bob Russell from the Neahtawanta Inn and Center isn’t known by everyone, but he sure is known by a lot of us in the community, across the state and in the country.
+He’s worked on hyper-local projects and he’s worked on international projects, ranging from septage treatment plants to NGO communication networks.
 Bob is currently living with cancer and the uncertainty of the next stage is part of everyday.
 If you know Bob, you know that he has spent a lifetime contemplating the uncertainty of the here-and-now and how large, centralized, and impersonal systems have created dangerous dependence on unsustainable regimes.
 The academic term for this study is resilience.

 Last week, the 500th Complete Street policy in the nation was adopted in the Memphis, Tennessee.
 Thursday night (8/22 at 7pm), the Grand Traverse County Road Commission will consider adding to that total.

 Julie Clark, of TART Trails, will present a draft resolution that came out of the Grand Vision Complete Streets Coalition this Thursday night.
 Similar policies have been adopted in the area by Garfield, Acme, Kingsley and TC-TALUS.
 Traverse City also has a Complete Streets resolution.

 The County Road Commission building isn’t the easiest to get to, but if you find your way to the south end of LaFrainer Rd.
 (Down Barlow, across South Airport, up a big hill, and all the way to the end) at 7-pm on Thursday night it’d be great to show support for safer streets and roads that offer more choices to more people.

 It’s a planter.
 It’s a bike rack.
 As passersby are fond of saying, “that’s a cute idea.”